heig-vd-dai-course/heig-vd-dai-course/04.01-docker-and-docker-compose/01-course-material/README.md

 without the need to install anything else than Docker and Docker Compose on the target machine.

+In short, by the end of this course, you should be able to:

+- Learn the differences between bare metal, virtualization and containerization.
+- Learn how the OCI specification defines images, containers, and registries.
+- Learn how to use Docker and Docker Compose to build, publish, and run applications in containers.

 As this chapter is quite abstract, you will first setup your environment to be able to run some code examples along with the theory.